-Lee is responsible to the Chief Executive for the management of clinical governance, risk management and patient safety, the development of the clinical workforce across Alfred Health, professional medical issues, investigative services (pathology, radiology and nuclear medicine), pharmacy and the National Trauma Research Institute.
+Lee is responsible to the Chief Executive for the management of clinical governance, risk management and patient safety, the development of the clinical workforce across Alfred Health, professional medical issues, investigative services (pathology, radiology and nuclear medicine) and pharmacy.

 Lee chairs the Alfred Health Infection Control Committee, Medical Appointments Committee and Credentialing Committee.